NovakMateusz/kt-cropper/README.md

 ```powershell
 .\.venv\Scripts\activate
 ```
 When activating a Python virtual environment on Windwos, PowerShell may display an error stating that script execution is disabled on current system.
-This happens because the virtual environment activation script (**Activate.ps1**) is considered an unsigned script and is therefore blocked by the current execution policy.
+This happens because the virtual environment activation script (`Activate`) is considered an unsigned script and is therefore blocked by the current execution policy.
 Running:
 ```powershell
 Set-ExecutionPolicy Unrestricted -Scope Process
 ```